NyxByteron/nyxbyteron-writeups/cyber-security-101/search-skills.md

   → On GitHub, there are several tools that help with vulnerability searches.
 A practical example would be to search for a vulnerability in CVE and paste the identifier into GitHub to find a specific tool to use.

 ---

+##  📑 Technical Documentation

+It's important to know how to search for official documentation of tools and applications.
+Most large companies have documentation, usually available on their websites.

+- **Linux Manual Pages**
+  → Linux as well as systems based on Unix have what are called manual pages.
+They can be accessed via terminal through commands. (man + "command") For example: man ip.
+Or through a browser.
+Available at: "https://linux.die.net/man/".
+Furthermore, the manual allows you to consult libraries and file configurations.
+- **Microsoft Windows**
+  → Microsoft has documentation that can be accessed through a web browser.
+On it you can search for commands and other topics.
+For example, the netstat command. https://learn.microsoft.com/pt-br/

+---

+## 🔗 Social Media

+There are several social media platforms, and it is important to be familiar with some of them.
+Cybersecurity professionals can use them to gather information.
+For example, checking if employees of a company are not sharing information that could be considered sensitive to security.
+An example of this is revealing answers to password reset questions (e.g., “Which school did you attend?”).
+Another interesting use is to follow channels that talk about cybersecurity, accounts that share technology and security news, as well as getting to know companies that need these services.

 ## 💭 Notes

 - Understanding how to search effectively is essential in cybersecurity.
 - Knowing where to search for vulnerabilities saves time when exploiting them.
+- Understanding different ways to search for information is essential, as there are many sources and staying updated is important.

 ---